insolar/docs/docs/source/test-swap.rst

    .. image:: imgs/mig-test/ins-reveal-phrase.png
       :width: 450px

    The secret backup phrase is a series of words that store all the information needed to recover Insolar Wallet.
-The backup phrase and private key are synonymous in function.
+The secret backup phrase and private key are synonymous in function.

-   .. warning:: Never disclose your backup phrase (or private key).
+   .. warning:: Never disclose your secret backup phrase (or private key).

    .. tip::

       Security tips:

-      * Store the backup phrase in a password manager.
+      * Store the phrase in a password manager.
-      * Write the phrase down on several pieces of paper and store them in different locations.
+      * Write the phrase down on several pieces of paper and store them in different places.
       * Memorize the phrase.

    Once you have secured the backup phrase, click :guilabel:`NEXT`.